digitallyinduced/ihp/Guide/hsx.markdown

 <input disabled={True}/>
 ```

-a a short form for:
+as a short form for:

 ```html
 <input disabled="disabled"/>